thomas-lehmann-private/hyperion-task-processor/docs/taskgroup.md

         code: println 'hello world 3!'
 ```

+!!! note
-**Please note**: Also no variables have been specified the variables are there.
+    Also no variables have been specified the variables are there.
     The name of those variables is then "default".
 You are able to evaluate the value
     of a previously set variable with that name using templating
     with following expression: **{{ variables.default.value }}**.

 **See also**: [Templating](templating.md)